-Cannabis in California is legal for both medical and recreational use.
-In recent decades, the state has been at the forefront of efforts to reform cannabis laws, beginning in 1972 with the nation’s first ballot initiative attempting to legalize cannabis.
-California was the first state to establish a medical cannabis program, enacted by Proposition 215 in 1996 and Senate Bill 420 in 2003.
-Proposition 215, also known as the Compassionate Use Act allows people the right to obtain and use cannabis for any illness if they obtain a recommendation from a doctor.
+Cannabis is legal for medical and recreational use in California.
+The state has been at the forefront of attempts in latest decades to reform cannabis laws, starting in 1972 with the nation’s first ballot initiative to try to legalize cannabis.
+California was the first state to set up a medical cannabis program, adopted in 1996 by Proposition 215 and in 2003 by the Senate Bill 420.
+Proposition 215, also known as the Compassionate Use Act, enables individuals to acquire and use cannabis for any disease if they receive a doctor’s advice.

-- Possess, plant, cultivate, harvest, dry, or process no more than six live plants and the produce of those plants in a private residence, in a locked area not seen from normal view, in compliance with all local ordinances.
+- Possess, plant, cultivate, harvest, dry, or process no more than six live crops in a personal residence, in a closed region not seen from an ordinary point of perspective, in accordance with all local regulations.

 Users may not:

-- Possess, ingest or smoke within 1,000 feet of a day care, school, or youth center while children are present (except within a private residence and if said smoke is not detectable to said children).
+- Possess, ingest or smoke within 1000 feet of a daycare center, college, or youth center while kids are present (except in a private residence and where such smoke is not detectable to such kids).

-- Manufacture concentrated cannabis using a volatile solvent without a license under Chapter 3.5 of Division 8 or Division 10 of the Business and Professions Code Chapter 3.5 or Division 10.
+- Produce focused cannabis using a volatile solvent without a permit under Division 8 or Business and Professions Code Chapter 3.5 or Division 10.

-- Possess an open container or marijuana paraphernalia while in the driver or passenger seat of a vehicle used for transportation.
+- Possess an open container or paraphernalia cannabis while in a vehicle’s driver or passenger seat.

-- Smoke or ingest marijuana while operating a vehicle used for transportation.
+- Smoke or ingest marijuana while using a transportation car.

-Legal sales for non-medical use are allowed by law beginning January 1, 2018, following formulation of new regulations on the retail market by the state’s Bureau of Medical Cannabis Regulation (to be renamed Bureau of Marijuana Control) of fresh laws on the retail industry.
-Proposition 64 is not meant in any way to affect, amend, or restrict the statutes provided for medical cannabis in California under Proposition 215.
+Legal sales for non-medical use shall be permitted by law from 1 January 2018, following the implementation by the State Bureau of Medical Cannabis Regulation (to be renamed Bureau of Marijuana Control) of fresh laws on the retail industry.
+Proposition 64 is not intended to impact, amend or limit the medical cannabis laws laid down in Proposition 215 in California.

 Now that recreational marijuana is legal, do I still need a medical recommendation?

-Patients with a doctor’s recommendation can grow or possess larger quantities of marijuana than recreational users.
-In addition, if you are under 21, you must have a doctor’s recommendation to purchase marijuana, but there are some dispensaries have discontinued sales to patients under 21, even with a recommendation, to fit within recreational dispensary rules.
-Finally, a county-issued medical marijuana ID card exempts you from tax on marijuana purchases.
+Patients with recommendations from a doctor may develop or possess greater amounts of marijuana than consumers of recreation.
+Additionally, if you are under the age of 21, you must have a doctor’s suggestion to buy cannabis, but some dispensaries have discontinued sales to patients under the age of 21 to fit in with recreational dispensary regulations.
+Finally, a medical marijuana ID card issued by the county exempts you from tax on purchases of marijuana.

 How do patients get medical marijuana recommendations?

-Doctors do not prescribe marijuana.
-Federal law specifically prohibits the prescription of Schedule I drugs, including marijuana.
-Instead, doctors can recommend marijuana for appropriate conditions.
-Patients who are living with cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which marijuana provides relief are mentioned in Prop.
-215. Physicians have recommended marijuana for numerous other conditions, including insomnia, depression, anxiety, PTSD, and many more.
+Doctors are not prescribing cannabis.
+Schedule I drugs, including marijuana, are specifically prohibited by federal law.
+Doctors can instead suggest marijuana for suitable circumstances.
+Patients with cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other disease that can be relieved by marijuana are stated in Prop.
+215. For various other circumstances, doctors have suggested marijuana, including insomnia, depression, anxiety, PTSD, and many more.

-Most medicinal marijuana recommendations are made by doctors who specialize in evaluating patients for cannabis treatment, rather than the usual doctor of the patients.
-Before creating a suggestion, the recommending doctor should review patients’ existing medical records before making a recommendation, including reviewing any other medications the patients are already using.
+Most of the recommendations for medicinal marijuana are made by doctors who are specialized in evaluating patients for cannabis treatment rather than the usual doctor of the patients.
+Before creating a suggestion, the recommending doctor should review the current medical records of patients, including checking any other medicines already used by patients.

 Caregivers in California

-The main caregiver may be designated by patients in the registry who require assistance obtaining or using medical cannabis may designate a primary caregiver.
-A primary caregiver must be at least age 18 and may provide care for a number of patients so long as they reside within the same county.
-A primary caregiver cannot apply for a Medical Marijuana Identification Card.
-The patient must apply for the designated caregiver.
-Caregiver registration is valid for the same duration as the patient’s Medical Marijuana Identification Card.
-The required fee varies by county.
+The main caregiver may be designated by patients in the registry who require help in acquiring or using medical cannabis.
+A primary caregiver must be at least 18 years of age and can take care of a number of individuals as long as they live in the same county.
+A primary caregiver is unable to apply for an identification card for medical marijuana.
+The patient must apply to the caregiver appointed.
+The fee needed varies from county to county.

-A primary caregiver is a person who consistently assumes the responsibility for the housing, health or safety of the patient.
-This may be an individual or the owner, operator or employee of an appropriately licensed clinic, facility, hospice, or home health agency.
+A primary caregiver is an individual who is continuously responsible for the patient’s accommodation, health, or safety.
+This can be an individual or the owner, operator or worker of a suitably certified clinic, facility, hospice, or home health organization.

 Who Can Qualify as a Primary Caregiver?

-A prescribed medical marijuana patient can designate anyone they choose as their primary caregiver any person they choose.
-However, to qualify for the criminal liability exemption, they must actually provide caregiving services to the patient beyond just the assistance with medical marijuana.
+A prescribed medical marijuana patient may appoint as their primary caregiver any person they choose.
+However, to qualify for the criminal liability exemption, the appointed primary caregiver must genuinely provide care facilities to the patient beyond just medical marijuana help.

-Under California law, a designated primary caregiver must “consistently assume responsibility for the housing, health, or safety of the patient.”
-California courts have interpreted this to require that a designated primary caregiver:
+Under California law, a designated primary caregiver must continuously take accountability for the patient’s accommodation, health, or safety.
+This has been interpreted by the California courts to require a designated main caregiver to:

-- The person you care for is legally entitled to the use of medical marijuana; and
+- The individual you care for is legally permitted to use medical marijuana ; and

-- You meet the legal definition of a primary caregiver under the CUA.
+- You satisfy a primary caregiver’s legal definition under the CUA.

 What are the Requirements for a Primary Caregiver?

-A Under the California Medical Marijuana Plan, the marijuana primary caregiver is able to put in an application for an ID card and allow the primary caregiver to avoid arrest due to possession, cultivation and transporting of marijuana.
+Under the California Medical Marijuana Plan, the primary caregiver of marijuana is able to apply for an ID card and enable the primary caregiver to prevent arrest because of marijuana ownership, cultivation and transportation.

-To ensure that there are no rigid requirements, it is essential to verify with your county or city codes or ordinances to make sure that there are no strict requirements.
-Also, some states do not allow persons who have been previously convicted of a felony drug offense to become a primary caregiver.
+To ensure that there are no rigid requirements, it is essential to verify with your county or city codes or ordinances.
+In addition, some countries do not enable individuals earlier convicted of a felony drug offense to become a main caregiver.

 Possession and Cultivation Limits in CA

-Adults may also participate in California’s home cultivation program in California.
-Adults without the advice of a valid qualifying physician’s recommendation are allowed to grow a maximum of 6 plants, regardless of maturity level.
+Adults may also be involved in the home cultivation program in California.
+Adults without the advice of a valid qualifying physician are permitted to develop up to 6 crops, irrespective of their maturity level.

-Under MAUCRSA, medical cannabis patients and their caregivers can possess and transport up to eight ounces (8 oz.), or 226.8 grams, of dried cannabis or concentrates and up to six mature plants or 12 immature plants.
-Adult users may possess and transport no more than one ounce (1 oz), or 28.5 grams, of dried cannabis and eight grams (8 g) of cannabis concentrates.
-Legal consumers can carry cannabis in their vehicles, but it must be in a sealed container or in the trunk.
+Under MAUCRSA, patients with medical cannabis may possess and transport up to eight ounces (8 oz.), or 226.8 grams of dried cannabis or concentrate and up to six mature crops or 12 immature plants.
+Adult consumers may only possess and carry one ounce (1 oz) or 28.5 grams of dried cannabis and eight grams (8 g) of cannabis concentrate.
+In their cars, legal customers can carry marijuana, but it must be in a closed container or in the trunk.

-Adults may transfer or gift up to one ounce (1 oz), or 28.5 grams, of dried cannabis and eight grams (8 g) of cannabis concentrates to another adult 21 years of age or older.
+Adults may pass or give up to one ounce (1 oz) or 28.5 grams of dried cannabis and 8 grams (8 grams) of cannabis concentrate to another adult aged 21 or older.

-Marijuana plants must be kept in a locked space that is not visible to the public, and any marijuana product resulting from the plant that exceeds 28.5 grams (g) must be kept secure within the private residence of the grower.
+Marijuana crops must be held in a closed room which is not publicly noticeable, and any marijuana product arising from the plant exceeding 28.5 grams (g) must be held safe within the grower’s personal residence.

 Places to Visit in California After Enjoying Your Medicine

-Known as “The Golden State,” California is one of the most beautiful and varied states in the U.S. Because of its immense size (only slightly smaller than the entire country of Sweden), environmental diversity (urban, desert, coast, and forest), ethnic variety, and history of innovation, the state has something amazing to offer just about any visitor.
-More than 15 million people from outside the U.S. visited California in 2014, along with a million more from other American states.
-You will find wine country tours, amazing beaches, city escapes, romantic coastal trips, honeymoon ideas, family trips and relaxing spa getaways.
+Known as “The Golden State,” one of the most lovely and diverse countries in the United States is California.
+Due to its huge size (only slightly lower than Sweden’s entire nation), cultural diversity (urban, desert, coast, and forest), cultural variety, and innovation history, the state has something incredible to give just about any visitor.
+In 2014, more than 15 million individuals from outside the U.S. visited California along with an additional one million from other American states.
+Wine country tours, stunning beaches, town escapes, romantic coastal excursions, honeymoon thoughts, family trips, and relaxing spa getaways are available.

 Yosemite Falls, Yosemite National Park

-Yosemite Falls are popular with visitors from around the world.
-Much of the water that crashes down the falls and into the lake below comes from snowmelt.
-Yosemite falls itself is the fifth highest waterfall in the globe and it is 2,425 feet from top to bottom.
-The falls in May and June are at their most spectacular in May and June, once the snow has melted the falls become a trickle and you then need to wait for the cooler weather again.
+Yosemite Falls are popular with worldwide tourists.
+Much of the water crashing down the drops and coming from snowmelt into the lake below.
+Yosemite is the fifth highest waterfall in the globe and it is 2,425 feet from top to bottom.
+The falls in May and June are at their most spectacular, once the snow has melted the drops into a trickle and then you have to wait again for the cooler climate.